Coolest Pirate Birthday Party Ideas

 Homemade Pirate Birthday Party Cakes

 Check out these cool homemade Pirate Cake Ideas on the Web’s largest gallery of homemade birthday cakes.
 You’ll find thousands of cakes submitted by visitors like yourself with photos and how-to tips.
-Check out the following Pirate cake categories:
+Check out the following Pirate cakes:

 A cute and simple idea is to make mini Pirate ship cakes.
 Just make your kid’s favorite cake recipe and fill into mini loaf pans.
 Once baked, frost each of the mini cakes with chocolate frosting, add crushed graham cracker as sand, place a few gold fish crackers and/or gummy sharks, and add a small Pirate flag on a toothpick to create little ships.
 Each guest gets their own little Pirate ship to munch on!